How to organize (and delete) visualizations

 - According to your processes: “In Review”, “Social Media worthy” etc.

-You'll see the name of your team and the charts you all created at the top of the left sidebar.
-If you create a new chart, it will still appear in the team folder by default.
-But you can move it into a private folder named “My Charts” only you can access (you’ll find this folder below your team folder).
+You'll see the name of your teams and the charts you and your team members created in the folders under ▼SHARED.
+To make a chart private, you can move it into a private folder named “My archive” under ▼PRIVATE.
+Only you can access charts inside 'My archive'.
 That means that you can drag any charts (e.g. your drafts) to your private folder, work on them, and move them back to the team folder once you’re happy with it.